 25-30.455 Staff Assistance in Rate Cases.

 (1) Water and wastewater uUtilities whose with total gross annual operating revenues are of $150,000 or less for each water service or $150,000 or less for wastewater service, provided or $300,000 or less where the services are combined on a combined basis, may petition the Commission for staff assistance in rate filings applications by submitting a completed staff assisted rate case application.
-In accordance with section 367.0814(4), F.S., a utility that requests staff assistance waives its right to appeal, and agrees to accept the final rates and charges approved by the Commission unless the final rates and charges (2) Upon request, the Division of Water and Sewer Wastewater shall provide the potential applicant with the appropriate application form, Commission Form (PSC/WAS 2 (Rev. 11/86)), "Application for Staff Assisted Rate Case", which is incorporated by reference in this rule, and a copy of Rule 25-30.455, F.A.C., governing staff assisted rate cases.
+In accordance with section 367.0814(4), F.S., a utility that requests staff assistance waives its right to appeal, and agrees to accept the final rates and charges approved by the Commission unless the final rates and charges would produce less revenue than the existing rates and charges.
+If a utility that chooses to utilize the staff assistance option employs outside experts to assist in developing information for staff or to assist in evaluating staff's schedules and conclusions, the reasonable and prudent expense will be recoverable through the rates developed by staff.
+A utility that chooses not to exercise the option of staff assistance may file for a rate increase under the provisions of Rule 25-30.443, F.A.C.

+(2) Upon request, the Division of Water and Sewer Wastewater shall provide the potential applicant with the appropriate application form, Commission Form (PSC/WAS 2 (Rev. 11/86)), "Application for Staff Assisted Rate Case", which is incorporated by reference in this rule, and a copy of Rule 25-30.455, F.A.C., governing staff assisted rate cases.
 The form may be obtained from the Commission's Division of Water and Wastewater Sewer, 101 East Gaines Street, Tallahassee, Florida 32399-08508153.

 (3) Upon completion of the form, the petitioner may return it to the Director of Records and Reporting, Florida Public Service Commission, 101 East Gaines Street, Tallahassee, Florida 32399-08708153.